theHdd4/TrinityFastAPIDjangoReact/README.md

   `https://trinity.quantmatrixai.com` are trusted.
 This prevents CORS and CSRF errors when logging in from either address.
   Set `FASTAPI_CORS_ORIGINS` to the same comma separated list so the FastAPI service accepts requests from both origins as well.
+When running inside Docker on Linux this often means adding `http://172.17.48.1:8080` (or whatever the host IP is) so requests from the frontend are allowed.
   When exposing a public hostname also add it, the host IP, and `localhost` to the `ADDITIONAL_DOMAINS` variable so Django's tenant middleware accepts all three.
 Run `python create_tenant.py` again after adjusting this list if the